elementary-Inc/blog/_posts/2020-11-05-dark-style-progress.md

   </figcaption>
 </figure>

 Also consider an app like Mail, which still does not support the dark style preference because of the nature of its content.
 It's unclear how Mail should handle displaying HTML emails which probably don't provide CSS that accounts for a dark style.
-There's still an open discussion about whether Mail should display HTML emails in a way that blindingly contrasts with its UI.
+There's still an open discussion about whether Mail should display HTML emails in a way that may blindingly contrast with its UI.

 <figure class="half" markdown="1">
   <img alt="Terminal with user-determined style" src="/images/dark-style-progress-november-2020/terminal-dark@2x.png" width="932" height="672" />